joeytakeda/engl507/docs/log.md

 * What sort of harmonies/cacophonies are you trying to strike in this project?
 Thinking about Chrystos being associated with Riot Grrrrl?
 * The relationship between bodies and sound and affect and technology?

+##### My feedback to Rachel

+Rachel's proposed project draws on a number of sources and resources that will reach a wide audience.
+The project will be interesting for those who study queer poetry and poetics on the West Coast as well as researchers of queer performance and sound studies more broadly.
+In focusing on the relationship between sound and the body, as well as the position of the researcher in their work, Rachel's presentation also articulated the stakes of the connection research-art-sound as it plays out in the archive--particularly cacophonous or discordant relationships in the entanglement of researcher/archive.
+Rachel's project is thus an interesting contribution to the study of the chosen texts as well as a powerful critical methodology for thinking through a form of ephemeral materiality implied by the "sonic flesh."

 #### Michael

 * Title: "In Dialogue: Thomas Hardy's *The Woodlanders* and the French Impressionists"
 * Pairing French impressionist paintings with quotations from Hardy
 * Using evidence to make the connection, but not making any claim about the connection (no causality)

+##### My feedback to Michael

+Michael's proposed project offers an exciting interrogation of the relationship between text and image in Hardy's *The Woodlanders*.
+As evidenced by the seminar participants' engagement with the presentation, Michael's project is useful for those broadly interested in the entangled histories of art and literature.
+The project will also be useful for Hardy scholars who hope to clarify the connection between Impressionist painting and Hardy's attempt to emulate the style textually.
+(One of my favourite aspects of the presentation was the wealth of evidence and research that supports Michael's editorial/curatorial decisions.)
+Last, the project will be helpful for theorists of the relationship between text and image, especially those who argue for parallel reading of text and image on their own terms; Michael's project is an excellent case study for such a purpose.

 #### Hector / Reuben